CtrlK

 Suggestions

-Remove the entire 'Before You Start' section - the marketing comparison table, meta-instructions about announcing skill usage, and 'Known Issues This Skill Prevents' list are not actionable and waste ~40 lines of context.
+Remove or drastically shorten the 'Before You Start' section — the skill activation instructions, token usage comparisons, and 'Known Issues This Skill Prevents' list are meta-content that wastes tokens and duplicates information covered in the actual guide.

 DimensionReasoningScore